 Gullwing Lip Lift

 The Gullwing lip lift increases the size of the lips by creating incisions around the entirety of the lip directly at the border that separates the lip from facial skin.
-The Gullwing lip lift is a good alternative for patients who also wish to permanently advance the position of the lower lip or for men with facial hair who can then more easily conceal the surgical scar.see all Lips procedures
+The Gullwing lip lift is a good alternative for patients who also wish to permanently advance the position of the lower lip or for men with facial hair who can then more easily conceal the surgical scar.find similar procedures

 Gullwing Lip Lift

 The Gullwing lip lift technique can be used to create a permanently larger upper and/or lower lip.
 The Gullwing lip lift, also know as a vermilion lip advancement, augments the lip directly at the border of the mouth.
 Unlike a subnasal or Italian lip lift, there is no scar underneath the nose.
 Scars will be concealed within the pigmented portion of the lips.
 Before the lip lift surgery begins, the area around the mouth will be marked for where the skin will be excised.
 Once the patient has been anesthetized and the treatment area is completely numbed, incisions will be made and excess skin will be removed.
 The edge of the lips will then be advanced outward to cover the areas where the skin has been excised.
 This in effect creates the appearance of an enlargement of the lip.
 The procedure, however, does create fine line scarring along the lip line.
 The scar is faint enough to be entirely covered by the use of lipstick.
 This is the only lip lift procedure that can also be performed on the lower lip.
 Men with facial hair are good candidates for this procedure as resulting scars can be easily concealed.
 Costs range for this procedure from $3,000 to $4,500.